How To Wrap Text in Google Sheets With 1 Simple Click

 How To Create a Keyboard Shortcut to Wrap Text Using Macros in Google Sheets

-The Google Sheets app allows one to use macros while working on a spreadsheet.
-A macro is simply a recording of mouse clicks and keystrokes you can edit.
-It can also be described as a small program that automates tasks in spreadsheets.
+A macro records mouse clicks and keystrokes that you can edit.
+It can also be described as a small program that automates tasks in a spreadsheet, which means you can create your wrap text in the Google Sheets shortcut.

 Step 1: Select the cells you want to wrap.